raj-sutradhar/Novel-Nest/README.md

 - User Login and Register
 - Browse all books
 - View individual book details
-- Add to cart
-- Place an order
 - Admin can add, edit, and delete books

 ---